 The pace of modern life can be frenetic.
-We have access to powerful technology to help us juggle the competing demands on our time, but we can often be so distracted that it ends up having the opposite effect.
-If you ever get to the end of the day feeling tired, stressed and as if you’ve over-promised and under-delivered, then rest assured, you’re not alone.
+We have access to powerful technology to help us juggle the competing demands on our time.
+However, we can often be so distracted that it ends up having the opposite effect.
+If you ever get to the end of the day feeling tired and as if you’ve over-promised and under-delivered, you’re not alone.

-The idea for an e-learning MSc FSQM grew out of demand from busy professionals who work in the food supply chain and want to consolidate their industry knowledge with an academic qualification.
-NRI’s three-year MSc is specifically designed to enhance promotability or facilitate a future career change, and it contains lots of support to help students who are combining study with work and a busy home life.
+The idea for an e-learning MSc FSQM grew out of demand from busy food supply chan who want to consolidate their industry knowledge with an academic qualification.
+NRI’s three-year MSc is specifically designed to enhance promotability or facilitate a future career change.
+It contains lots of support to help students who are combining study with work and a busy home life.

 Many employers are supportive of their staff studying part-time to further their knowledge and enhance overall career prospects.
 Our lecturers here at NRI have a flexible approach and are always happy to schedule in tutorials and catch-ups to suit the students.

-The Programme is delivered asynchronously – on demand – online, with pre-recorded lectures and tutorials, meaning that busy people do not have to take time off work.
+The programme is delivered asynchronously – on demand – online.
+With pre-recorded lectures and tutorials meaning that busy people do not have to take time off work.
 This allows great flexibility around work schedules and other life events.
-One of our students is completing her degree from her native Seychelles and along with a full-time job, managed to fit in having a baby recently too!
+One of our students is completing her degree from the Seychelles along with a full-time job.

-It is recommended that students should spend about 10 hours per credit studied (so a 15-credit module would equal to 150 hours) and that includes everything, from listening to pre-recorded lectures, to reading and working on the assignments.
+It is recommended that students should spend about 10 hours per credit studied (so a 15-credit module would equal to 150 hours).
+That includes everything, from listening to pre-recorded lectures, to reading and working on the assignments.

 If you’re currently working in the food supply chain and would like to consolidate your knowledge and experience as well as improve your skills in order to progress on your chosen career path, then this could be the MSc for you – you can read more about it here.
 Please do get in touch with us to find out more.